 The islands are a nature wonderland.
 Most are uninhabited by humans, rugged, and even a bit lonely feeling.
 They are the only Subantarctic islands in the Pacific sector of the Southern Ocean.
 The islands sit spanning 47 to 55 degrees latitude thereby implanting them in the stormy latitudes of the Roaring Forties and Furious Fifties.
 It’s cool, cloudy, wet, and windy – rather bleak and depressing.
 But strangely, it’s exactly those dismal traits that make the islands so sought after to visit.

 You don’t have to go all the way to Antarctica to get to these remote New Zealand islands.
-There are 8 to 19 day expedition cruises from New Zealand that will take you through the notorious Southern Ocean, to all of these havens of abundant and unique wildlife.
+There are 10 to 12-day expedition cruises leaving from New Zealand that will take you through the notorious Southern Ocean, to all of these havens of abundant and unique wildlife.

 Here’s some of what you’ll see on the New Zealand Islands.